thraxxed/Flex/README.md

 ![Chat View 2](https://i.imgur.com/cLjr2zI.png)

-## Technologies & Technical Challenges
+## Technologies
 ### Backend: Rails
 ### Database: PostgreSQL
 ### iOS Language: Swift

+## Technical Challenges
 ### Learning Swift
+- Swift is a statically typed, compiled language
 ### Composing meme database
-- Write a web scraper which compiles memes from popular websites like reddit.
+- Initially we will manually seed the database with memes
+- Bonus - write scripts that scrape popular websites for recent memes and post to our DB

 ### Writing user match algorithm
 - Users are matched once they share 10 liked memes in common.